 Your job opportunity may come from anyone at anytime.
 The key is to be prepared and aware.
 Use networking as a tool to allow your job to find you.
-Below are examples of networking opportunities and tips that you can use to maximize these resources.

 Bar Associations/Professional Organizations